Western Airlines

 Western Airlines was a trunk carrier, a scheduled airline based in California, operating in the Western United States including Alaska and Hawaii, and western Canada, as well as to New York City, Boston, Washington, D.C., and Miami and to Mexico City, London and Nassau.
 Western had hubs at Los Angeles International Airport, Salt Lake City International Airport, and the former Stapleton International Airport in Denver.
 Before it merged with Delta Air Lines in 1987 it was headquartered at Los Angeles International Airport (LAX).
 Throughout the company's history, its slogan was "Western Airlines...The Only Way to Fly!"

 History

 Western Air Express

 A Fokker F-10 aircraft operated by the airline's precursor, Western Air Express, in the late 1920s.

+Douglas M-2 operated by Western Air Express.